Safest Teeth Whiteners

 For decades, traditional braces and headgear were the primary orthodontic treatment options for crooked or gapped teeth (malocclusion).

 Orthodontists and dental professionals used metal braces to slowly shift smiles and give patients straighter teeth over the course of 12 to 24 months.

-In 1998 the FDA approved Invisalign, the first clear aligner treatment.
+In 1998, the FDA approved Invisalign, the first clear aligner treatment.
 Now, invisible aligners are a common option to straighten teeth without braces.
-They can treat mild to moderate cases of crowded teeth, overbites, underbites, gapped teeth (diastema), crossbites, open bites, and overjets to give patients a new smile.

 No, DIY teeth straightening is dangerous and could cause irreversible damage to your teeth, gum line, and overall dental health.

-Several DIY teeth straightening methods have been shared on YouTube and across social media, claiming that DIY teeth straightening is simple, safe, and effective; however, this is not true.
+Several DIY teeth straightening methods have been shared on YouTube and across social media, claiming that it is simple, safe, and effective.
+However, this is not true.

 DIY methods such as "gap bands" are very risky and can lead to a number of complications, including: